Nyandwi/ModernConvNets/README.md

 -------
 ![cnns_image](images/gitcover.png)

-Convolutional Neural Networks (ConvNets or CNNs) are a class of neural networks that are used for visual recognition tasks.
+Convolutional Neural Networks (ConvNets or CNNs) are a class of neural networks algorithms that are used for visual recognition tasks.

+A standard CNNs is typically made of 3 main layers that are convolution, pooling, and fully connected layers.
+Convolution layers are the main component of CNNs.
+They are used for extracting features in images using filters.
+For more about CNNs, check [resources section](#further-learning)!

 ### ConvNets Architectures